 The sleep-wake cycle is regulated by light and dark and these rhythms take time to develop, resulting in the irregular sleep schedules of newborns.
 These begin to develop at about six weeks, and by three to six months most infants have a regular sleep-wake cycle.
 Did you know that, on average, a child will spend 40 percent of his or her childhood asleep?!
 Click here to learn more about the different stages of sleep.

 A healthy sleeping routine can have a wide range of positive effects on the body.
 Sleep is especially important for children as it directly impacts mental and physical development.

-We all love naps, but if your child is having trouble getting to sleep at night cutting nap-time down during the day will help.
+We all love naps, but if your child is having trouble getting to sleep at night, cutting nap-time down during the day will help.
 Power naps for adults and babies are important, for those moments when you just cannot keep your eyes open.
-This does not mean stop napping all day, we would recommend to stop nap-time at 2:00pm.
+This does not mean stop-napping all day, we would recommend stop nap-time at 2:00pm.
 This will give them enough energy until their bedtime.

 Keeping your toddler active throughout the day will promote better sleep in the evening.
-These do not have to be strenuous activities, even something like a walk round the park.
+These do not have to be strenuous activities, even something like a walk round the park will do.

 - Mini Golf

 Every person is different when it comes to places in the house where they fall asleep the best.
 You will have to adapt as your child grows older and his/her sleeping preferences change.
 You may find that they fall asleep faster when they are alone, with the television on low in the background/other room or simply using something such as a night-light.